Vegan meal plan for type 2 diabetes

 Foods to eat

-• Whole Grains in Moderation: Opt for quinoa, brown rice, and oats in controlled portions.
+- Whole Grains: Opt for quinoa, brown rice, and oats for sustained energy during eating periods.

 ✅ Tip